mozaik-association/mozaik/docs/7Petition_module.md

 !!! abstract "The goal of the the automated communications"

-    This feature allows emails to be sent automatically at certain times during the petition.
+    This feature allows emails to be sent automatically at certain times during the petition depending on certain triggers.
     !!! example

         - I would like to send an email 2 days after the end of the petition to all participants to reveal the results of the petition.